This awesome tutorial shows you how to make DIY tile coasters two ways! These decoupage coasters make great gifts for several occasions.

 Notes

-Thank you so much for letting me share my DIY tile coasters with you all today!
-You can find lots of other tutorials and inspiration on my blog, burlap+blue.
+Thank you so much for letting me share my coasters made out of tiles!
+Let me know what you think in this project.
 I’d also love for you to visit the following coaster posts:

 Lana